kimchirice/32spoke/README.md

 [![GitHub license](https://img.shields.io/github/license/kimchirice/32spoke-v2)](https://github.com/kimchirice/32spoke-v2)

 ## 32spoke
 The idea was to build a tool to help me re-build my long-hauled front wheel.
-Then it became a webapp helps everyone whose project is build a wheelset by himself(herself).
+Then it became a webapp helps everyone whose wants to build a wheelset by herself/himself.

 I hope this help you calculate spoke length for the next build

 ## wheel variables